-TO BE FILLED IN BY STUDENT: (Please type)
+TO BE FILLED IN BY STUDENT: (P lease type)

 Author's Name:

 Author's ID #:

 School: Major:

 Title of Thesis:

-This is to certify (I) that this thesis has be EE MEMBERS (who also sign certification page of the een approved by the committee: (2) that the student has (date); (3) that cr as satisfactorily passed the oral
+TO BE FILLED IN BY COMMITTEE I MEMBERS (who also sign certification page of thesis)

+en approved by the committee: (2) that the student has s (date); (3) that credit

-Course No.
+Course No Credits

-- rs' names typed/printed in next to or below -
+(Please have committee members' n names typed/printed in next to or below their signa .ture.)

-Chairperson (Date)
+SIGNED: Chairperson (Date)

 (Committee Member)

 (Committee Member)

 (Committee Member)

-TO BE FILLED IN BY DISSERTAT FION COORDINATOR
+TO BE FILLED IN BY DISSERTATIO ON COORDINATOR

-This thesis has been examined and found to be complete and suitable for binding.
+This thesis has been examined and found to o be complete and suitable for binding.

-6

-Signed: Dissertation Coordinator in t the Graduate School (Date)
+Signed: Dissertation Coordinator in the ne Graduate School (E Date)